pinax/pinax-blog/README.md

 * Move documentation into README, and standardize layout
 * Convert CI and coverage to CircleCi and CodeCov
 * Add PyPi-compatible long description
+* Bump minimum required version of pinax-images to v3.0.0 for Django 2.0 compatibility

 ### 6.3.1